Thru research and field studies over the years, the following benefits for both child and parent conclude:

-Behavior management is a major part of preschool learning.
-In preschool, children learn how to be students.
+Behavior management is a major part of ECE learning.
+Children learn how to be students.
 Children learn patience, how to raise their hands and take turns.
 Children learn how to share the teacher’s attention.
 Children also learn about routine, following directions and waiting.
-Quality preschools help children find answers through exploration, experimentation, and conversation.
-Going to preschool also helps children learn to separate from their parent or caregiver in a trusting, caring environment.
+Quality ECE help children find answers through exploration, experimentation, conversation and helps children learn to separate from their parent or caregiver in a trusting, caring environment.

 Promote Language and Cognitive Skills

 Children’s language skills are nurtured in a “language-rich” environment.
 In the ECE setting, educators help children strengthen their language skills by introducing new vocabulary during art, snack time, and other activities.
-Teachers engage students with thought-provoking questions to give children many opportunities to learn language through singing, talking about books, creative play and simple observations.
+Educators engage students with thought-provoking questions to give children many opportunities to learn language through singing, talking about books, creative play and simple observations.

 At our centre pre-math and pre-literacy skills are introduced.
 Children are taught numbers and letters, but it is taught in a way that is appealing to children at that age, thru play.
 Children sing an alphabet song while following along in a picture book or learn rhymes and chants, which help them to notice the distinct sounds within words.
 Educators read stories to children to encourage their listening, comprehension, and expressive language skills.
 Matching games, sorting games and counting games build children’s understanding of numbers, and sequences.
 Putting puzzles together encourages children to notice patterns and to work on problem-solving skills.

 Children learn best through activities they find interesting, such as songs, storytime, and imaginative play.
 Early Childhood Education is not about achieving academic success; it is about creating a well-round child who wants to explore and question their surroundings.
-In preschool children will gain the confidence of themselves as capable and independent learners.
+In this pre-school years children will gain the confidence of themselves as capable and independent learners.